The moment I open the door, I know.

 ‘Okay.
 So YOU are the man who shapes my Grandma’s way to the other side?’

 ‘Well, yes, if you want to say so.’
-I believe to spot a hint of gentleness in his basset eyes.
+I believe I spot a hint of gentleness in his basset eyes.

 ‘All right.
 Understood.
-Then let’s talk plain: How can we guarantee that it’s going to be as pain- and fear free as possible?
+Then let’s talk plain: How can we guarantee that it’s going to be as pain- and fear-free as possible?
 What can we do?
 What can I do?
-She agonised enough during the past ten years!’
+She’s agonised enough during the past ten years!’
 My voice breaks.

 I’m responsible for her now.
 It’s on me.
 And I’d do anything to make it as easy as possible for her.

-That enables me to discuss it afterwards with the doctor.
+That enables me to discuss it afterward with the doctor.

 He stops all of her regular medication and prepares morphine injections.

 Then I call my second cousin.
-Anyone who would like should come now.
-But they all have been here already, my Grandma has had visitors every day: her former-maid-now-friend, my mother and her husband, my sister and her boyfriend, my Grandma’s only left sister, her favourite caregiver from the nursing home, my two second cousins.
+Anyone who would like to, should come now.
+But they have all been here already.
+My Grandma has had visitors every day: her former-maid-now-friend, my mother and her husband, my sister and her boyfriend, my Grandma’s only surviving sister, her favourite caregiver from the nursing home, and my two second cousins.

-Even my Grandma’s second niece, who happens to work at the ward on the next floor, came to see her every day.
-Later, she tells me, ‘She was so happy about all the visitors and said: “How wonderful that everyone came one last time!”’
+Even my Grandma’s second niece, who happens to work on the ward on the next floor, came to see her every day.
+Later, she tells me, ‘She was so happy about all the visitors and said, “How wonderful that everyone came one last time!”’

 She knew.

 Silently, I open the door and go back to my Grandma.
-She lays there and my heart burns like fire.
+She lies there, and my heart burns like fire.
 ‘Hey, Granny,’ I say.
 She looks at me and then restlessly into the air.
 ‘The doctor said we will be fine.’
 I take a few breaths.
-‘There are a few really nice morphine injections.
+‘There are some really nice morphine injections.
 Like the ones your little brother had, remember?
 Everything is going to be fluffy.
-I promise you: It will not hurt.
-And I am here, by your side.“ She closes her huge eyes and nods slowly.
+I promise you: it will not hurt.
+And I am here, by your side.’
+She closes her huge eyes and nods slowly.

 I walk around the table, so helpless, take her perfume and spray a pump onto her blanket.
-‘Just because you’re dying sick that doesn’t mean you can’t smell nice.’
+‘Just because you’re dying doesn’t mean you can’t smell nice.’
 Elegance has always been important to her.
-It’s the perfume her mother always used and maybe I should have noticed something when she suddenly bought it weeks ago.
+It’s the perfume her mother always used, and maybe I should have noticed something when she suddenly bought it weeks ago.

 Almost inaudibly, the door opens again and my second cousin enters the room.
-Some moments after that, my other second cousin joins us.
-I would definitely not have to do this all alone, they assure me, and I am deeply grateful.
+Moments later, my other second cousin joins us.
+I definitely wouldn’t have to do this all alone, they assure me, and I am deeply grateful.

 With the extraordinarily kind, patient nurse Madleen, we discuss the doses of morphine.
-As Grandma has been getting get morphine pills for her back pain since a long time, she needs a little more.
+As Grandma has been getting morphine pills for her back pain for a long time, she needs a little more.
 ‘Please give her a shot every two hours or so.
 The most important thing now is that she doesn’t suffer.
 Not one more second.
 She told me that’s what she wanted.’
-Once more, I’m glad that we had these difficult, painful conversations a few weeks earlier.
+Once more, I’m glad that we had those difficult, painful conversations a few weeks earlier.

-And so we are sitting around her bed, telling the old tales.
-‘Do you remember when…’ Grandma wakes up time and again and falls back to sleep.
+And so we sit around her bed, telling the old tales.
+‘Do you remember when…?’
+Grandma wakes up now and again and falls back asleep.
 She is not alone.
 She is loved.
 Time passes by unnoticed.
-The sun sets and the sky glows in every colour – orange and purple and pink.
-Directly in front of Grandma’s window and in the exact angle so she can see the flaming spectacle without even having to move her head.
+The sun sets and the sky glows in every colour – orange, purple, and pink.
+Directly in front of Grandma’s window and at the perfect angle so she can see the flaming spectacle without even having to move her head.

 Maybe there is a Goddess after all.

-By now she doesn’t nod anymore, she also can’t swallow.
-Our talks ebb away.
+By now she doesn’t nod anymore, and she can’t swallow.
+Our conversations ebb away.
 Softly, I sing the lullaby she used to sing to me when I was a child and slept in her bed.
 ‘Who’s standing outside, knocking so I can’t sleep all night…’

 After that, we are still and silently watch the sun’s goodbye.